 Need to know

-• Our experts tested 77 inkjet and laser printers from brands like Canon, Epson, Brother, HP and more
+- Our experts tested 40 inkjet and laser printers from big brands including Canon, Epson, Brother, HP and more

-• Become a CHOICE member to read our full reviews and test results for printers, as well as test results and reviews for over 200 product and service categories
+- Become a CHOICE member to read our full reviews and test results for printers

 That's why we've been testing printers for years – so you know what you're getting before you buy.